lrspeiser/sigmagravity/README.md

 - No invisible mass—only baryons contribute, coherently enhanced

 **Unlike MOND:**
-- **Physical mechanism identified:** coherent torsion superposition
+- **Physical mechanism proposed:** coherence-dependent gravitational enhancement
-- Embedded in relativistic field theory (teleparallel gravity)
+- Motivated by relativistic field theory (teleparallel gravity)
-- Automatic Solar System safety (coherence window, not hand-tuned)
+- Preliminary Solar System safety from h(g)→0 suppression
-- Natural cluster/galaxy amplitude ratio (from coherence geometry)
+- Cluster/galaxy amplitude ratio has geometric motivation (though empirically fitted)
-- Critical acceleration g† = cH₀/(2e) derived, not fitted
+- Critical acceleration g† ~ cH₀ from dimensional analysis (factor 2e is fitted)

+**Comparison to MOND's theoretical status:** MOND has operated as successful phenomenology for 40 years without a complete relativistic foundation.
+Relativistic extensions (TeVeS, BIMOND, AeST) have been proposed but face various issues. Σ-Gravity is in a similar position: successful phenomenology with theoretical motivation but incomplete foundations.
+This is scientifically legitimate—the empirical success motivates the search for deeper theory.

 ### 4.2 Testable Predictions